symbol/symbol-docs/source/serialization/index.rst

 Serialization
 #############

-The `catbuffer schemas <https://github.com/symbol/catbuffer-schemas>`_ repository defines how the different Symbol entities type should be serialized (for example, Transactions).
-In combination with the `catbuffer-generators <https://github.com/symbol/catbuffer-generators>`_ project, developers can generate builder classes for a given set of programming languages.
+The `catbuffer schemas <https://github.com/symbol/symbol/tree/dev/catbuffer/schemas>`_ repository defines how the different Symbol entities type should be serialized (for example, Transactions).
+In combination with the catbuffer generators project, developers can generate builder classes for a given set of programming languages.

 .. raw:: html